 This alarm may not alarm at low CO levels.
-Individuals with medical problems may consider using warning devices, which provide audible and visual signals for CO concentrations under be heard.
-The alarm's loudness is designed to meet or exceed regulatory standards; however, the alarm may not be heard if alarms are located in remote locations or behind closed doors.
+Individuals with medical problems may consider using warning devices, which provide audible and visual signals for CO concentrations under 30 ppm.

+This alarm may not be heard.
+The alarm's loudness is designed to loudness is designed to meet or exceed regulatory standards; however, the alarm may not be heard if alarms are located in remote locations or behind closed doors.
 Persons who are hard-ofhearing, have consumed alcoholic beverages, taken prescription, nonprescription or illegal drugs, may not hear the alarm.